sunfounder/esp32-starter-kit/docs/source/arduino/iot_projects/ar_iot_adafruitio.rst

+.. _ar_adafruit_io:

-6. Temperature and Humidity Monitoring with Adafruit IO
+8.6 Temperature and Humidity Monitoring with Adafruit IO
 =============================================================

 In this project, we will guide you on how to use a popular IoT platform.
 There are many free (or low-cost) platforms available online for programming enthusiasts.
 Some examples are Adafruit IO, Blynk, Arduino Cloud, ThingSpeak, and so on.
 The usage of these platforms is quite similar.
 Here, we will be focusing on Adafruit IO.